Paris Saint Germain Academy Camp Airport Transfer Information & Camp Frequently Asked Questions

 Q: Will I be in the same room as my friend?

-A: There are double rooms available at the CDFAS.
-Should you wish to share a room please indicate this when you make your booking online.
+A: Should you wish to share a room for the residential sessions please indicate this when you make your booking online.
 Please note that we cannot guarantee any room share requests.
 Please visit the Camp Location page for more information.

 Q: Do campers receive a soccer kit?

-A: Yes, campers will receive Paris Saint Germain Academy soccer kit which includes 2 jerseys, 2 pairs of shorts, 2 pairs of socks, 1 drinking bottle, 1 backpack and more!
+A: Yes, campers will receive a Nike Paris Saint Germain Academy Soccer Kit (2 jerseys, 2 pairs of shorts, 2 pairs of socks, 1 t-shirt, 1 cap, 1 drinking bottle, 1 backpack)

 Q: Are the airport transfers included in the price?

-A: Airport transfers are not included in the price of all Sessions but can be purchased for an additional fee.
-Please note that both the Regular Sessions and the International Sessions have airport transfer time restrictions which can be found on the Airport Transfers page (at the top of this page).
+A: Airport transfers are not included in the price of all residential Sessions but can be purchased for an additional fee.
+Please note that residential sessions have airport transfer time restrictions which can be found at the top of this page

 Q: When is the closing date for applications?